-It is hard to justify on premises installations.
+It is hard to justify on-premises installations.
 Server infrastructure, license fees, upgrades, server patches, IT overhead costs.
 The list goes on and on.
-With Office 365, you just pay a fixed fee per user and that’s it.
-For every additional user, you get additional storage, server resource allocation and essentially your headcount determines the cost.
+With Office 365, you just pay a fixed fee per user, and that’s it.
+For every additional user, you get extra storage, server resource allocation, and essentially your headcount determines the cost.
 No “gotchas” or other factors.
-It is quite predictable.
+It is entirely predictable.
 And oh boy, do you get a good value.
-Office 365 E1 plan, for example, for $8/month you get Business class email, SharePoint, OneDrive, Skype for Business and support.
+Office 365 E1 plan, for example, for $8/month you get Business class email, SharePoint, OneDrive, Skype for Business, and support.

 Reason 5: You are already in the cloud!